vuoro/rahti/README.md

 // components can have state
 // when a component's state changes, it re-runs
+// if it returns a different value than the last time it ran,
-// if it returns some value, its parent component will also re-run const statefulApp = component(function () {
+// it'll tell its parent to re-run too const statefulApp = component(function () {
   const timestamp = timer(this)();